Food Service & Safety15 min read

 FREE ServSafe Manager Study Plan 2026: Pass in 2 Weeks

 A complete 2-week ServSafe Manager study plan for 2026.
-Day-by-day schedule covering all exam chapters, critical temperatures, HACCP principles, and practice tests to help you pass the ServSafe Manager exam on your first attempt.
+Day-by-day schedule covering every exam topic, critical temperatures, HACCP principles, and practice tests to help you score 70% or higher and pass the ServSafe Manager exam on your first attempt.

 Ran Chen, EA, CFP®February 14, 2026